-Activities and Services
+Article 3 Activities and Services

-3.1 Expanded Provision of Medication-Assisted Treatment Through Technical

-Assistance.
-Contractors engaging JBBS funding shall access technical assistance to expand access to care for persons who are incarcerated with substance use disorder (SUD) through the following activities:

-- a.
-Contractor shall utilize technical assistance for the Development and Implementation of Medication-Assisted Treatment (MAT) - b.
+- 3.1 Expanded Provision of Medication-Assisted Treatment Through Technical Assistance.
+Contractors engaging JBBS funding shall access technical assistance to expand access to care for persons who are incarcerated with substance use disorder (SUD) through the following activities: - a.
+Contractor shall utilize technical assistance for the Development and Implementation of Medication-Assisted Treatment (MAT)

+- b.
 Contractor shall hire technical assistance ("TA") providers to support MAT programs in their facility to address: - i.
-Medication availability within the community - ii.
-Medication Acquisition/utilize technical assistance for identifying bulk purchasing opportunities for necessary services - iii.
-DEA licensing services - iv.
+Medication availability within the community. - ii.
+Identifying bulk purchasing options for MAT related services. - iii.
+DEA licensing services. - iv.
 Temporary or Permanent staffing services for positions related to the implementation of MAT services.
-These could be both sworn and civilian positions. - v.
-Training services for jail staff as it relates to MAT - vi.
-Consultation services for jail staff and community providers as it relates to MAT - vii.
-Advertising, Marketing or Public Relation Services regarding MAT services - viii.
-Building modifications as it pertains to MAT services - ix.
-Human Services collaboration as it pertains to Medicaid enrollment prior to release from jail - x.
-Telecommunication services (ex WiFi upgrades) - xi.
-Translation services when needed - xii.
-Delivery of MAT medications - xiii.
-Community re-entry services for offender transition (services that help offenders transition from prison to a productive community life) - c.
-Contractor shall provide a work plan outlining the jail's intended use for the TA funding for no later than 30 days from the date this amendment is executed.
-If jails decline the funding, a written explanation will be provided by 30 days from when this amendment is executed. - d.
-Submit a policy of the Jail's MAT protocols and procedures for the facility outlining the services and medications offered no later than 30 days from the date this amendment is executed to cdhs\jbbs@state.co.us. - i.
+These could be either sworn and civilian positions. - v.
+Training services for jail staff as it relates to MAT. - vi.
+Consultation services for jail staff and community providers as it relates to MAT. - vii.
+Advertising, Marketing or Public Relations services regarding MAT services. - viii.
+Human Services collaboration as it pertains to Medicaid enrollment prior to release from custody. - ix.
+Translation services when needed as it pertains to MAT. - x.
+Delivery of MAT medications. - xi.
+Community re-entry services for offender transition - c.
+Contractor shall provide a work plan outlining the jail's intended use for the TA funding no later than 30 days from the date this amendment is executed. - d.
+Contractor shall submit a policy of the Jail's MAT protocols and procedures for the facility outlining the services and medications offered no later than 30 days from the date this amendment is executed to cdhs\ibbs@state.co.us.
 A copy of this policy will be provided to BHA before MAT services are provided.
-If a policy is not provided and MAT services are not offered, an explanation as to why will be provided to BHA prior to any BHA JBBS funds being issued no later than 30 days from the date this amendment is executed - ii.
-The policies will also include guidelines for nonmedical evaluations, including timelines for performing a subsequent medical evaluation.

-- e.
-Contractor shall provide appropriate and best-practice withdrawal management care to incarcerated individuals as necessary. - f.
+The policies will also include guidelines for nonmedical evaluations, including timelines for performing a subsequent medical evaluation. - e.
+Contractor shall provide appropriate and best-practice withdrawal management care to incarcerated individuals as necessary - f.
 Contractor shall develop community partnerships with necessary providers to link persons with SUD with an approved community-based clinical care provider. - g.
-Contractor shall initiate MAT for SUD and retain in MAT/optimize retention to MAT while in jail where clinically indicated. - h.
 Contractor shall provide patient education surrounding SUD/MAT/OUD and the types of treatment available in their community. - 3.2 Allowable Expenses.
 The following are allowable expenses in the provision of the services above specific to this Part, reimbursable in accordance with the BHA-approved rate schedule. - a.
-Purchase technical assistance services identified in 3.1(b) above. - Provide staff development and training regarding Medication-Assisted Treatment, Substance Use Disorder, and Opioid Use Disorder to fulfill requirements of HB 22-1326. - c.
+Purchase technical assistance services identified in 3.1(b) above. - b.
+Provide staff development and training regarding Medication-Assisted Treatment, Substance Use Disorder, and Opioid Use Disorder to fulfill requirements of HB 22-1326. - c.
 Fee for service agreements with contractors for treatment, medical staff, and medications. - d.
-Required medications, handled subject to Controlled Substance / Medication Assisted Treatment licensing requirements, including medications for overdose reversal such as Naloxone. - e.
-Jail payroll expenses for interventions, medical staff, and medications. - f.
-Facility and equipment upgrades related to MAT.
-Upgrade plan subject to prior approval.
+Required medications, handled subject to Controlled Substance / Medication Assisted Treatment licensing requirements, including medications for overdose reversal such as Naloxone.

+e.
+Jail payroll expenses for interventions, medical staff, and medications.